- Why would I need the Research Computing systems?

 The research computing website has a step-by-step tutorial on how to connect to the system.
 That same page contains links near the bottom on related topics like data transfer and data visualization.
 Our FAQ also has useful information.

 For users completely new to clusters or Linux in general, we have a new user's guide.

 Check out our live help sessions.

-Helpful tip: when typing a question into a search engine, you are more likely to find Princeton-hosted resources like On Computing Well if you add the word 'Princeton' to your search string.
+Helpful tip: when typing a question into a search engine, you are more likely to find Princeton-hosted resources if you add the word 'Princeton' to your search string.

 In addition to the above, Research Computing also has a collection of links to online information that could be helpful for more specific aspects of using our systems.
 Future additions to this list may touch on broader topics in research computing.

 - Is there live training on how to use the systems?

 Yes!
 Research computing offers numerous workshops during the academic year and over fall, winter, and spring breaks.
 In addition to instruction on the basics of the command line and using our systems, we are also offering training in topics from version control to Python programming to data visualization.
 Most of our trainings are posted on the research computing website, but more workshops tailored to the needs of the Princeton research community are constantly under development, so please keep an eye out for posters and other training announcements we make around campus.

 Indeed.
 The information is further down on this web page.
 Live help sessions run by Research Computing staff are held twice a week, on Tuesdays and Thursdays in Lewis Library, year-round.
 No appointment necessary.

 - What if I have technical difficulties once I'm using the system?